UtherII/utherii.github.io/README.md

   - Remove most of the useless boilerplate.
   - Grouping by name can be useful on types with a lot of overridden method or if you have a idea of the name of the function you are looking for.
 ### Details
  - When grouping by implementation, sub-item that don't come from implementation (variants, fields, provided/required methods,...) will be displayed in groups, named after their kind, that will be displayed before actual impl groups.
-  - When grouping by self or return type, sub-item that are not functions (variants, fields, constants,...) will be displayed in groups, named after their kind, that will be displayed before self/return type groups.
+ - When grouping by self type or return type, sub-items that are not functions (variants, fields, constants,...) will be displayed in groups, named after their kind, that will be displayed before the type groups.
  - The "origin" column of the sub-item contains :
-    - The shortened definition (see `shortened definition`) of the trait providing the item, if applicable .
+   - The shortened definition (see `shortened definition`) of the trait providing the item, if applicable.
    - "<i>required</i>" or "<i>provided</i>" for functions defined inside a trait.
-    - "<i>from</i> T" if the method is accessible through and `Deref<Target = T>` implementation.
+   - "<i>from</i> T" if the method is accessible through a `Deref<Target = T>` implementation.
+### Questions
+ - How should we trigger hiding :
+   - Using buttons at the top of the method summary.
+   - Using a `[hide/show in summary]` link at the end of the related special implementations.
+ - Should we add a warning at the end of the table : "🛈 some items are hidden"
 ### What's in the prototype:
   - The feature is mostly working but only for functions
+  - Filtering is implemented with buttons at the top of the table.
   - Sometimes filtering does not work on page load

 # Shortened implementation
 ### What:
  - At some places implementations will be shortened :
-   - only the implemented trait appear, since the implementer is the item being documented (or a related type)
+   - only the implemented trait appear, when the implementer is the item being documented (or a related type)
-   - only the implementer appear (prefixed by <i>for</i>), since the implemented trait is the item being documented.
+   - only the implementer appear (prefixed by <i>for</i>), when the implemented trait is the item being documented.
  - The full impl definition is available in a hover popup.
  - There will be a <sup>🛈</sup> mark at the end of the shortened implementation inviting to look for the full implementation in the tooltip if:
    - The type in impl clause is not exactly the type being documented (like a reference to the type or a generic using the type).
    - If there was a where clause.
  - The generic parameters are elided with `<...>`, unless there are only one character long.
 ### Why:
  - Full impl definitions are too complex to be displayed completely in a short list.
 ### Details:
  - In comma separated list, if some implementations are identical once shortened, they appear only once in the list, but the hover popup will display all the related implementations, separated by an horizontal rule.